tuananh/aws-cdk-k0s-cluster/README.md

 This serves purely as an experiment for me to create a test k0s cluster for testing purpose with Graviton spot instances.

-This goes against everything practices as I'm provisioning everything in public subnets :D
+This goes against every best practices as I'm provisioning everything in public subnets :D

 ## Notes